If there’s one thing that all website owners can agree on is that traffic is key. We all want more traffic to our websites.

 A point to note is longer content is not always the key to top rankings.
 It’s all dependent on your target keyword.
 The best thing to do is to always research and understand what article length/format does better in your niche.

-It’s not only enough to update the content, you also need to promote it.
+It’s not only enough to update the content, but you also need to promote it.
 Alert your email list, (if you have one) about the new content.
 You could also post it to your social media pages and alert your followers about the updated posts.

 Make website usability a top priority